 - Program Officers will participate in application review process based upon the focus of each grant request, and

 - Project /grant decisions will be made in two weeks or less by DRF′s President and CEO.

 MIH!
 Grant Types Not Supported

 - DRF′s Make It Happen! grant program DOES NOT fund general core programs or operations because of budget shortfalls and cuts;

 - Grant requests that directly benefit client /constituent services or the organization;

 - Grants to individuals, dinners, fundraisers, or faith-based institutions for religious purposes;

 - Grants that supplant or substitute for existing funding;

 - Requests that cannot be completed in 90 days or require more than $10,000 from DRF.

-The Danville Regional Foundation is a catalyst for innovation and an agent for transformation.
-The Foundation is committed to activities, programs, and organizations that address the health, education, and well-being of residents of Danville, Pittsylvania County, and Caswell County.
+DRF is a catalyst for innovation and an agent for transformation.
+The Foundation is committed to activities, programs, and organizations that address the health, education, and well-being of residents of Danville and Pittsylvania County in Virginia and Caswell County, North Carolina.